-Just 500 metres from the Atlantic and in rugged National Trust countryside, this is a civilised but informal inn that's usefully open all day.
-The bar rooms are painted in bold, strong colours and there are paintings by local artists, books on shelves, fresh flowers, open fires and all manner of wooden dining chairs and tables on stripped boards.
+There are glorious walks in rugged National Trust countryside all around this civilised but easy-going inn and the Atlantic is just 500 metres away.
+The bar rooms are painted in bold, strong colours and there are paintings by local artists, books on shelves, fresh flowers, open fires and all manner of wooden dining chairs and tables and sofas on stripped boards or rugs.
 St Austell Tribute and guests from local breweries such as Cornish Crown, Rebel and Skinners on handpump, 14 wines by the glass or carafe and a couple of ciders; background music, darts and board games.
 The large back garden has plenty of seats.
 Bedrooms are comfortable and have views of the rugged moors or the sea.
-This is under the same ownership as the Old Coastguard in Mousehole (also in cornwall) and the Griffin at Felinfach (in Wales).
+This is under the same ownership as the Old Coastguard in Mousehole (also in Cornwall) and the Griffin at Felinfach (Wales).

 Good Pub Guide Food